 Recipes developed during the war to help families cope with rationing and food shortages are often criticised, decried and made fun of, but there were plenty of really peculiar recipes promoted in newspapers, magazines and cookery books before them.
 I let my 1930’s Modern Practical Cookery book just fall open and the pages were from the cakes section, and there, before my very eyes was cauliflower cake.
 Now having just come home from a restaurant where we had a meal to celebrate a family birthday, and on my plate was ‘onion cake’ which was compressed onions baked in some way and utterly delicious I was very open-minded about unusual recipes.

-I guess Brazil nut cake would be unusual but not extraordinary,, and buttercup cake which isn’t made from buttercups would be a disappointment, and beef dripping cake would really not appeal, but cauliflower cake?
+I guess Brazil nut cake would be unusual but not extraordinary, and buttercup cake which isn’t made from buttercups would be a disappointment, and beef dripping cake would really not appeal, but cauliflower cake?
 Cauliflower cake????
-In actual fact, it is not really made form cauliflower!
+In actual fact, it is not really made from cauliflower!